ArthurCose/License-Ripper/README.md

-      --compress             Changes output to recycle licenseText, replacing the value with a key --include-dev          Includes dev dependencies in the output --include-homepage     Adds a homepage key containing a URL string for relevant packages --include-funding      Adds a funding key containing a list of URL strings for relevant packages --summary              Changes output to count licenses grouped by name --clean                Deletes cached licenses instead of resolving licenses
+      --compress             Changes output to recycle licenseText, replacing the value with a key --include-dev          Includes dev dependencies in the output --include-homepage     Adds a homepage key containing a URL string for relevant packages --include-repository   Adds a repository key containing a URL string for relevant packages --include-funding      Adds a funding key containing a list of URL strings for relevant packages --summary              Changes output to count licenses grouped by name --clean                Deletes cached licenses instead of resolving licenses